tincerti/corruption_meta/code/README.txt

 - Creates Figure 4 and Online Appendix Figures A.14-A.15, A.18-A.21, and A.23-A.25.

 6. amce.R
-- Loads replication data for Breitenstein 2019, Franchino and Zucchini 2014, and Mares and Visconti 2019, and calculates Average Marginal Component Effects.
+- Loads replication data for Breitenstein 2019, Franchino and Zucchini 2014, and Mares and Visconti 2019, and calculates Average Marginal Component Effects (AMCEs).
 - Creates Figure 3 and Online Appendix Figures A.17 and A.22.

 7. tree.R